 That is why it’s important that you do not lose the skill of writing the perfect email.
 You might think you won’t need it anymore, but this is definitely not the case.

 In this article, you have an overview of how you can write a good English email and which steps you need to follow.
 Every English email needs to have at least three elements: a greeting, content and a closing/signature.

 - Deciding on the formality: formal or informal English email

 Deciding on the formality: formal or informal English email

 The first step you need to take when you want to write an English email is thinking about the formality.
 Do you want to write a formal or informal email?
 The difference between these two mostly comes down to how well you know the recipient.
 If you are writing someone you don’t know (that well) or to your boss, for example, you should go for a formal email.
 If you are sending an email to a good friend or someone you know well, an informal email would be the best choice.

 When you want to send an email to a superior or someone you don’t really know, it’s best to write a formal email.
 Once you know this, you can start writing the email itself.
-Below, you have a detailed overview of which elements should definitely be in your formal email in English.
+Below, you have a detailed overview of which elements should be in your formal English email.